 Skew = (nucleotide1 - nucleotide2) / (nucleotide1 + nucleotide2)

-The global minimum and maximum are displayed in the cumulative graph.
-The minimum and maximum of a GC-skew can be used to predict the origin of replication (minimum) and the terminus location (maximum) in prokaryotic genomes.
+The ccumulative skew adds up all previous values to a specific position.
+It also displays the global minimum and maximum, which are shown in the graph by the two green lines.
+These predict the origin of replication (minimum) and the terminus location (maximum) in prokaryotic genomes.